The 15 Best Japanese Restaurants In Sydney

 Of course, apart from amazing food, the Japanese are renowned for their incredible blades.
 For a range of Japanese Knives to suit all tastes and budget, click here.

-The menu provides a clear section dedicated to a solely vegetarian menu.
-However, if this isn’t to your taste, there’s also an impressive list of sushi sections, hot dishes and sides, and a wide variety of local seafood and meat.
+The menu provides a clear section dedicated to a solely Vegetarian options.
+However, if this isn’t to your taste, there’s also an impressive list of Sushi hot dishes and sides, and a wide variety of local Seafood and Meat.
+And if you’ve never tried the Nobu signature dish of Black Cod Miso, we encourage you to splash the cash and give it a go.
+It’s sublime.

 Known around the world, Nobu stays true to their fine dining tradition.
-Everything is of the highest quality, including making their wines, cocktails, and sake list.
+Everything is of the highest quality, including the discerning choices made on their Wines, Cocktails, and Sake list.

 Of course, Nobu is just one eatery in this cornucopia of dining options.
 For more on the Best Restaurants in Barangaroo, see here.